![]() | Application Development | ![]() |

 Engine-Specific Behavior

-.
-On engines supporting autocommit modes, the application can use any number of COMMIT
+COMMIT or ROLLBACK must have a matching BEGIN.
+On engines supporting autocommit modes, the application can use any number of COMMIT or ROLLBACK statements; if there is no recoverable statement, the COMMIT or ROLLBACK is ignored.

 Finally, although vendors supply commands for transaction processing in their SQL language, use There are various kinds of errors that can occur during an application.
 The engine is responsible for recovery from system failures such as power loss.
 Also, if a single statement fails for some reason in the middle of execution, the engine is responsible for rolling back the effects of that statement.
 If that statement was executed in a transaction, however, the application must execute an explicit rollback to undo any work done between the start of the transaction and the failed statement.